-- Otford Primary School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and have their welfare and protection as the highest priority. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role and appropriate pre-appointment checks. - Otford Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
-The SCR is a list of all staff, volunteers and Governors and includes appropriate recruitment information such as: - Dates of recruitment; - References: - o Identity checks; - Criminal records check reference number, including date check was obtaining and details of who obtained it: - Eligibility to work in the UK checks; - Other essential key data. - The Governing Body will ensure that the Head Teacher, other senior staff responsible for recruitment and one member of the Governing Body complete accredited Safer Recruitment Training in line with government requirements. - The headteacher will apply appropriate judgement regarding the need to supervise and escort visitors and will provide them with appropriate safeguarding information. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
+New School, Canterbury is committed to ensuring that it develops a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and have their welfare and protection as the highest priority.

+The Trustees and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role and appropriate pre-appointment checks.

+New School, Canterbury is responsible for ensuring that the Initiative maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff, volunteers and Governors and includes appropriate recruitment information such as:

+- Dates of recruitment;

+- References;

+- Identity checks;

+- Criminal records check reference number, including date check was obtaining and details of who obtained it;

+- Eligibility to work in the UK checks;

+- Other essential key data.

+The Trustees will ensure that senior staff responsible for recruitment and one member of the Trustees complete accredited Safer Recruitment Training in line with government requirements.

+All visitors to the school site will be supervised and escorted appropriately and will be provided with appropriate safeguarding information and materials.

+We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
 Schools and local authorities must have regard to it when carrying out their duties to safeguard and promote the welfare of children under section 175, of the Education Act 2002, paragraph 7(b) of Schedule 1 to the Education (Independent School Standards) Regulations 2014 and paragraph 3 of the Schedule to the Education (Non-Maintained Special Schools)(England) Regulations 2011.

-www.gov.uk/government/uploads/system/uploads/attachment_data/file/414345/disqual_stat-guidance_Feb_15__3.pdf

 We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
-Additionally, we make all staff aware that they may also be disqualified because they live in the same household as another person who is disqualified.

-16. Allegations Against Members of Staff and Volunteers
+Allegations Against Members of Staff and Volunteers